jamil-tlbwork/shop-app/README.md

 - run `yarn install` or `npm install`
 - run `yarn start` or `npm start`

-and for login, enter any username and password
+- for login, enter any value as username and password